The following patent was granted by

 4.6) Data Mining of the Central Database

-including the check-in events of the foreign visitor, can be
+the check-in events of the foreign visitor, can be searched

-A computer program 201 runs constantly checking for
+program 201 runs constantly checking for unusual behavior

-unusual behavior 200 patterns in the data collected in the
+200 patterns in the data collected in the Central Database

-Central Database 2.
-Unusual behavior would simply imply
+2. Unusual behavior would simply imply searching for

-searching for anomalies such as fraudulent use of a
+anomalies such as fraudulent use of a particular

 In the fraud case, it could be that a person simply